Skip to main content

 A simple follow up system beats a complicated one

-If you want help tightening your follow up plan, we are happy to share ideas and examples.
+If your team wants to prioritize your church's digital marketing improvements, we are happy to share ideas and examples.
 Book a discovery call and we can walk through what a healthy follow up rhythm could look like for your church.
-For a comprehensive approach to organizing your outreach efforts, consider developing a Church Communications Plan People Actually Follow.